 can have children.
 It is about three times more common in

 women than it is in men.
-SAD does occur in children and in
+SAD is less common in children and

 How common is